Why was George Washington dismayed by the outcome of the American Revolution? Was the Revolution a mistake?

 In everyday life, we confront problems and debate options for solving them.
 Then we make choices and face the consequences of our choices.
 Often we wonder if different choices might have been better.
 And we consider additional choices that might make things better.

 History is the same.
 It is full of contingencies.
+Just because something happened does not mean that it had to happen or that people did not have other options.
 Understanding history requires us to examine the plausible options that people had, the circumstances in which they made their choices, the arguments that they made about their choices, and the consequences of those choices.
 Most important if we are to use history to help us understand our present circumstances and the choices we face, we must explore whether a different choice might have been better.

 Why did Mark Twain revert to a racist portrayal of the slave Jim at the end of Huckleberry Finn?
 Why does the ghost in Hamlet say that he spends his days in purgatory?
 Why is Popeye’s mantra “I yam what I yam?”
-Exploring an author’s choices can amplify the meaning of a book for our lives.
+Exploring an author’s choices and the choices made by a book’s characters can deepen our interpretation of the book and amplify its meaning for our lives.

 Conventional history often obscures the choices that people made.
 It leaves one with the feeling that what happened had to happen and that there was no choice.
 Conventional literary interpretations similarly often overlook the choices that authors made.
-One is left with the feeling that books emerge fully formed from authors’ brains.
+One is left with the feeling that books spontaneously emerge fully formed from authors’ brains.